 - Tash Rabat – Naryn.
 Medieval caravanserai at the altitude of 3,200 m, built in the 15th century.
 Initially in the 10th century here was built Nestorian monastery.

-Kyrgyzstan is landlocked mountain country with impressive scenery.
+Kyrgyzstan is a landlocked mountainous country with impressive scenery.

 Most interesting landmarks of Kyrgyzstan are linked to its past, especially to the ancient and medieval times when Silk Road through the country was in active use.